flame-engine/flame/doc/flame/collision_detection.md

 - `minimumDistance`: minimum distance between objects to consider them as possibly collideable.
   If `null` - the check is disabled, it is default behavior
 - `maxObjects`: maximum objects count in one quadrant.
 Default to 25.
-- `maxLevels`: - maximum nesting levels inside quadrant/ Default to 10
+- `maxDepth`: - maximum nesting levels inside quadrant.
+Default to 10

 If you use the quad tree system, you can make algorithm even more efficient by implementing the `onComponentTypeCheck` function of the `CollisionCallbacks` mixin in your components.
 It is useful if